zencephalon/supfam-rails-api/README.md

 Kind of sad that we can use ActiveRecord:Enum to define the status colors because I nested it in a JSON object.
 Maybe we'll want to break that object up into separate columns on Profile one day.

+## Security

+TODO: we need to limit access to ActionCable channels

 ## Setup

 Install Redis